khzhang2/khzhang2.github.io/_pages/project_FD_simulator.md

 ## Last update on Feb.
 4, 2023
 Author: K.Z.

-Agent-based model.
-Multiprocessing.
+Agent-based simulation.
+CPU multiprocessing.

 ## Demonstration animation
-N_v represents the number of idle riders, N_b represents the number of accumulated order batches, p is the customer matching probability, pp is the rider matching probability.
+N_v represents the number of idle riders (drivers), N_b represents the number of accumulated order batches, p is the customer matching probability, pp is the rider matching probability.
 The merchant node size represents the number of accumulated orders in this merchant.

 In this demo, the max matching radius r=1 km, max delivery radius R=2 km, batch size (bundling ratio) k=3, and matching interval t=0.005 hour.
 The order arrival rate $\overline{q}=800$ orders/hour and the total number of riders is $N=200$.
-5 merchants are spread in the city, in Kennedy Town, HKU, Central, Wan Chai, and Causeway Bay.
+5 merchants are spread in the city of Singapore.

 <img width="889" alt="FD simulator demo" src="https://github.com/khzhang2/khzhang2.github.io/assets/38817831/f5bdf55c-ab16-42f3-98a3-044b348a88c9">